oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/setup-object-stroage-buckets/setup-object-stroage-buckets.md

-Lab 4: Prepare Object Storage Buckets
+Lab 4: Set up Object Storage Buckets
 ===

 This guide uses the following buckets (any change to the names will have to be reflected in the subsequent setup steps):